stealthstudios/stealth-sdk/README.md

 This application was built with Node v23, and using this version of Node is recommended.

+You can use any preferred package manager to install the dependencies.
+We recommend using [pnpm](https://pnpm.io/installation).

 ```bash
 git clone https://github.com/stealthstudios/stealth-sdk.git
 cd stealth-sdk